-Large industrial emitters are often referred to as 'energy- intensive, trade-exposed' (EITE).
-That is because they use GHG-intensive fuels and processes to extract or produce their commodities or products (emissions intensive) which are typically exported internationally (trade exposed).
-Reducing emissions from such sectors and companies can be a complex undertaking as governments want to avoid job losses and production declines as businesses shut down operations or even relocate to other jurisdictions with weaker carbon reduction policies.
+Large industrial emitters are often referred to as 'emissions-intensive, trade-exposed' (EITE).
+That is because they use GHG-intensive fuels and processes to extract or produce their commodities or products (emissions-intensive) which are typically exported internationally (trade-exposed).
+Reducing emissions from such sectors and facilities can be a complex undertaking to potential negative impacts, such as job losses and production declines, as businesses reduce operations and investments or even relocate to other jurisdictions with weaker carbon reduction policies.
+If a business opts to make investment in or relocate to a jurisdiction with weaker policies, GHG emissions may not be reduced globally.